 One of the biggest challenges that the retail bank industry faces is differentiation.
 In this increasingly competitive space, customers compare banks based on price and most often go with the best value.
-With AI, banks can offer unique personalized packages based on a person’s financial goals and bundle a number of products together in one package.
+With Banking AI, banks can offer unique personalized packages based on a person’s financial goals and bundle a number of products together in one package.
 By offering personalized packages, banks can avoid competing on price.

 4. Reduction in sales headcount

-AI has the potential to help banks cut labor costs significantly.
+Banking chatbots have the potential to help banks cut labor costs significantly.
 While complete automation of the sales workforce is not realistic, automating some sales positions will result in considerable savings.
 A recent report predicts that companies can automate 36% of sales representative positions, resulting in total annual estimated savings of at least $15 billion from salaries.